 Why agency owners DESERVE to make a 20% profit

-Having analyzed the financials of more than a hundred agencies of all shapes and sizes, from traditional PR firms to cutting-edge digital shops, I must admit I am downright flummoxed about one common and disturbing trend: far too many owners are way too content with downright measly or non-existent profit margins.
+Having analyzed the financials of more than a hundred agencies of all shapes and sizes, from traditional PR firms to cutting-edge digital shops, I must admit I am downright flummoxed about one common and disturbing trend: far too many agency owners are way too content with downright measly or non-existent profit margins.

 I have heard all the excuses.